RoCE - Rocky

 In contrast, during congestion, PFC sends a pause frame that indicates which CoS value needs to be paused.
 A PFC pause frame contains a 2-octet timer value for each CoS that indicates the length of time that the traffic needs to be paused.
 The unit of time for the timer is specified in pause quanta.
 A quanta is the time that is required for transmitting 512 bits at the speed of the port.
 The range is from 0 to 65535.
 A pause frame with a pause quanta of 0 indicates a resume frame to restart the paused traffic.
 PFC asks the peer to stop sending frames of a particular CoS value by sending a pause frame to a well-known multicast address.
 This pause frame is a one-hop frame that is not forwarded when received by the peer.
 When the congestion is mitigated, PFC can request the peer to restart transmitting frames.

-As we can see below, with PFC we have to ability to have lossless and lossy priorities at the same time on the same Ethernet wire by sending pause frame to only one (or some) queue without impacting the others queues:
+As we can see below, with PFC we have the ability to have lossless and lossy priorities at the same time on the same Ethernet wire by sending pause frame to only one (or some) queue without impacting the others queues:

 Priority-Based-Flow-Control